celery/celery/docs/userguide/tasks.rst

      'celery.chord':
         <@task: celery.chord>}

-This is the list of tasks built-in to Celery.
+This is the list of tasks built into Celery.
 Note that tasks will only be registered when the module they're defined in is imported.

 The default loader imports any modules listed in the